 The formal creation of the West Midlands Combined Authority (WMCA) presents us with the opportunity to assess and influence our contribution to the regions strengths, successes and safety.
 As part of our close working relationship and engagement with our partners, we have secured 'observer' status on the WMCA (as of early 2016), allowing WMFS to fully participate in the debate and work of the WMCA.
-One of the aims of the WMCA will be public sector reform, an area of work in which we are keen to influence and be part of.
+Chief Fire Officer Phil Loach is Chief Executive of the Public Service Reform programme, and WMFS are leading the Multiple and Complex Needs workstream within this programme.

 Based upon our IRMP and through taking an evidence based approach, we believe that response times matter in relation to survivability and economic growth.
 Our WMFS Service Delivery Model is built upon a resource configuration that enables us to meet our risk based 5 minute response standard and deliver an assertive, safe and effective intervention.
 Based upon risk, a blended fleet of vehicles, crewing levels and skill sets are dynamically mobilised to provide the right weight of response.
-This blended fleet is made up of 3 Business Support Vehicles crewed by a fire safety officer, 19 Brigade Response Vehicles crewed by 2 firefighters and a supervisory officer, and 41 Fire Engines crewed by 4 firefighters and a supervisory officer plus a small number of specialist vehicles that are dual crewed.
+This blended fleet is made up of 3 Business Support Vehicles crewed by a fire safety officer, 19 Brigade Response Vehicles crewed by 2 firefighters and a supervisory officer, and 41 Fire Engines crewed by 4 firefighters and a supervisory officer, two of which also have Technical Rescue capability, plus a small number of specialist vehicles that are dual crewed.